wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/routing-requests-based-on-message-content.md

 #### Create Endpoints

-In this tutorial we have three hospital services hosted as the backend:
+In this tutorial, we have three hospital services hosted as the backend:

 -   Grand Oak Community Hospital: `http://localhost:9090/grandoaks/`
 -   Clemency Medical Center: `http://localhost:9090/clemency/`
 -   Pine Valley Community Hospital: `http://localhost:9090/pinevalley/`

-The request method is POST and the format of the request URL expected by the backend services is `http://localhost:9090/grandoaks/categories/{category}/reserve`.
+The request method is POST and the format of the request URL expected by the back-end services is `http://localhost:9090/grandoaks/categories/{category}/reserve`.

 Let's create three different HTTP endpoints for the above services.